harold-js/create-harold-app/README.md

 - a `.haroldrc.json`, `.haroldrc.yaml`, `.haroldrc.yml`, `.haroldrc.js`, or `.haroldrc.cjs` file
 - a `harold.config.js` or `harold.config.cjs` CommonJS module exporting an object

-For now, there isn't much to configure, but you can configure the directory for md files (by default `posts`) and the directory for md files layouts (by default `blog-layouts`).
+You can configure the directory for md files (by default `posts`) and the directory for md files layouts (by default `blog-layouts`).
 Quite helpful because these names are also used in urls.
 For example, by default, `/posts/name-of-the-post` (name of the .md file), but you might want to build the docs website and have `/docs/name-of-the-doc` (name of the .md file).

+You can also configure the name for output directory using `outputDirName` and if you want to host your site in subdirectory you would also need to add `hostDirName`.

 Example of `.haroldrc` (placed in the root of your harold app):

 ```
 {
   mdFilesDirName: 'docs',
-  mdFilesLayoutsDirName: 'docs-layouts'
+  mdFilesLayoutsDirName: 'docs-layouts',
+  outputDirName: 'dist',
+  hostDirName: 'subfolder-name'
 }
 ```